- 1 MEDICINAL PROPERTIES OF CHINESE RHUBARB

 How to take rhubarb

-– As a natural medicine: Rhubarb can be taken as a supplement (capsules), in infusion or herbal teas.
+– As a folk remedy: Rhubarb can be taken as a supplement (capsules), in infusion or herbal teas.
 The medicinal part of the plant is in its rhizomes and in the roots dried and crushed in powder.

 – In feeding: The leaves of rhubarb are TOXIC, only its petiole is edible.
 Its properties are much less effective than those of its roots, where there is greater concentration of all its compounds.